kchmck/vim-coffee-script/Readme.md

 #### Recompile on write

-To recompile a file when it is written, add an `autocmd` like this to your `vimrc`:
+To recompile a file when it's written, add an `autocmd` like this to your `vimrc`:

     au BufWritePost *.coffee silent CoffeeMake!